sknew93/World_Time_App/README.md

 - A new Flutter application that d.isplays the time from various timezones around the world.
 - Personally my first flutter app/
+- Added a new page that will eventually work as a timer

 ## Getting Started